-Approximately half of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is sent to one or two external peer reviewers.
+At least 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to one reviewer.
 The journal follows a single-blind reviewing procedure.
-The average period from submission to the first decision is usually at most 45 days.
-The approximate rejection rate is lower than 10%.
-The final decision on the acceptance of a manuscript for publication is made by the Editor-in-Chief, the Coordinating Editor, or other Editors.
+The period from submission to the first decision is usually at most 45 days.
+The approximate rejection rate is at least 15%.
+The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Members of the Editorial Board headed by the Editor-in-Chief.